Tiwaz (Luwian deity)

-Libation offering to the Sun-god Tiwaz (right, with winged sun) and the Moon-god Arma (left, with crescent moon) in a relief from Arslantepe.

 Tiwaz (stem: Tiwad-) was the Luwian Sun-god.
 He was among the most important gods of the Luwians.

 Name

 The name of the Proto-Anatolian Sun god can be reconstructed as *Diuod-, which derives from the Proto-Indo-European word *dei- ("shine", "glow").
 This name is cognate with the Greek Zeus, Latin Jupiter, and Norse Tyr.
 While Tiwaz (and the related Palaic god Tiyaz) retained a prominent role in the pantheon, the Hittite cognate deity, Šiwat was largely eclipsed by the Sun goddess of Arinna, becoming a god of the day, especially the day of death.

 In Luwian cuneiform of the Bronze Age, his name appears as Tiwad-.
 It can also be written with the Sumerogram ^{d}UTU ("God-Sun").
 In Hieroglyphic Luwian of the Iron Age, the name can be written as Tiwad- or with the ideogram (DEUS) SOL ("God-Sun").

 Tiwaz rarely appears in personal names.
 The oldest example derives from 19th century BC Kültepe, a person called "Tiwatia".
 The hieroglyphic Luwian name Azatiwada ("Beloved of Tiwaz") is the root of the Pamphylian town of Aspendos.
 The local name of the town, according to the legends on its coins was Estwedi- (ΕΣΤϜΕΔΙΙΥ).
 Unlike other Luwian gods' names, Tiwaz is not attested in southern Anatolian personal names of the Hellenistic period.
 A Lycian women's name, Tewidarma (Τευδιαρμα; "Sun-Moon") and a Lydian patronym, Tiwdalis, are derived from Tiwaz.

 The name also appears in ^{ḪUR.SAG}Tiwatašša, the Hittite name for a mountain located somewhere in southwestern Anatolia.